regulusun/regulusun.github.io/_posts/2014-3-12-from-accountant-to-ios-developer-my-experience.markdown

 Almost one year later I was totally desperate.
 Every single day I counted my minutes at work, and couldn't sleep at night because I couldn't even face the reality that I was going to work again the next day.

 However, I was doing an excellent job as a financial staff.
 My manager did have high expectations for me.
 But the better I was doing my job, the worse I felt.
-It was like that you knew you were sailing in a wrong direction, but the sail boat just could'nt stop moving faster.
+It was like that you knew you were sailing in a wrong direction, but the sail boat just couldn't stop moving faster.

 I visited Quora every time I felt I couldn't breathe.
 And then I jumped into the water.